-As already mentioned in the introduction, it is essential to overcome the limitations of Special Relativity (see page 5) to allow sci-fi stories to take place in interstellar space.
+A trip to Proxima Centauri As already mentioned in the introduction, it is essential to overcome the limitations of special relativity to allow sci-fi stories to take place in interstellar space.
 Otherwise the required travel times would exceed a person's lifespan by far.

-Several of the equations and examples in this sub-chapter are taken from [GKV].
+Side note Several of the equations and examples in this sub-chapter are taken from [Ger89].

 Let us assume a starship with a very advanced, yet slower-than-light (STL) drive, were to reach Proxima Centauri, about 4ly away from Earth.
 This would impose an absolute lower limit of 4 years on the one-way travel.
 However, considering the drastic increase of mass as the ship approaches c, an enormous amount of energy would be necessary.
 Moreover, we have to take into account a limited engine power and the limited ability of humans to cope with excessive accelerations.
-A realistic STL travel to a nearby star system could work with a turn-around starship as shown in Fig.13 which will be assumed in the following.
+A realistic STL travel to a nearby star system could work with a turn-around starship as shown in Fig. 1.13 which will be assumed in the following.

-To describe the acceleration phase as observed from Earth's frame of reference, the simple relation $v = g \cdot t$ for non-relativistic movements has to be modified as follows:
+To describe the acceleration phase as observed from Earth's frame of reference, the simple relation v=gt for non-relativistic movements has to be modified as follows: